-- 1. The inverter battery or batteries are 8D gel cells.
-There is no inspection related maintenance required for a gel battery; however, it is important that they be recharged frequently to optimize battery life.
+- 1. The inverter battery is an 8D gel cell.
+There is no inspection related maintenance required for a gel battery.
+However, it is important that it be recharged frequently to optimize battery life.
 A battery that is maintained by charging after each use will achieve a longer life than one that is kept in a discharged state.
 Never store the battery for an extended period completely discharged. - 2.
-After several years of use it will be necessary to replace your inverter batteries.
-It is recommended to use the same type and size batteries as originally installed to ensure proper system performance.
+After several years of use it will be necessary to replace your inverter battery.
+It is recommended to use the same type and size battery as originally installed to ensure proper system performance.